-Chances are, your eyecare practice isn't perfect, and you're bound to have an unhappy patient or customer every now and again.
-So how do you deal with it when it happens?
+Every eyecare practice is bound to have an unhappy patient or customer online every now and again, no matter how efficient the workflow or supportive your staff.
+So how do you address them when it happens?

 These days, it's not just Yelp where you have to manage your online reputation.
-Your patients can offer up reviews on your practice on Google and Facebook too.
-For any business, negative attention online isn't a good thing.
-But with the help of these eyecare practice resources, you can develop a strategy to help you manage your online reviews, both good and bad.
+Your patients can offer up reviews on your practice on Google and Facebook, too.
+For any business, negative attention online is difficult to reverse and upsetting.
+But with these eyecare practice resources, you can develop a strategy to help you manage your online reviews, both good and bad.

 Eyecare Practice Resources for Protecting Your Practice's Online Reputation

 Dealing with the bad reviews is one of the more tricky topics that a lot of businesses come across.
 In many cases it can be hard to prove who is in the right and it's easy to get defensive or protective of your practice and staff.
 Below are a few steps worth taking when it comes to responding to bad online reviews.

 1. Read Carefully.
 Don't get so mad right away that you disregard important details that might give you more insight into the situation.
 When did the incident happen?
 Who was involved?
 What is the tone?